-Stephen is an experienced telecoms & IT professional with over 25 years industry experience.
-After graduating from the University of Manchester with a degree in English, Stephen started his career with Lister and Co PLC working for them for 12 years, rising to the position of Head of IT.
+Stephen is an experienced telecoms & IT professional with over 35 years industry experience.
+After graduating from the University of Manchester, Stephen started his career with Lister and Co PLC working for them for 12 years, rising to the position of Head of IT.

-Stephen then set up Hoodpoint Communications, specialising in providing business phone systems and ran the business for eight years until it was sold to Chess in 2005.
+Stephen then set up Hoodpoint Communications, specialising in providing ICT, Data and Voice communications and business phone systems.
+The business was sold to Chess in 2005.